TGorman2/CodeExercise/README.md

                         'amount': 4.0,
  ...
 ```
-If there was an issue with the ingredients passed in then you will be promoted to re-enter your ingredients.
+If there is an issue with the ingredients passed in then you will be prompted to re-enter your ingredients.

 ```
 No recipes were found for the given list of ingredients: